jannafierst/FIU_CRE/README.md

 12) bitscore

 What do you see in the results?
 Make sure you are running with and without the tabular format (-outfmt 6) so you can visualize the alignments as well as the matches.

+One thing you can see is the multiple alignments for each query.
+What if you want to limit it to the first, best hit?
+BLAST has parameters for that but it turns out they don't work!
+(See: https://academic.oup.com/bioinformatics/article/35/9/1613/5106166?login=true )

+We can use awk, a Unix text utility, for file manipulation.
+For example:

+	$ awk '!_[$1]++' $FILE # here, selecting the first entry of a set of duplicates based on the value in column 1

+	# calculate a column average

+	$ cat $FILE | awk '{sum=sum+$3} END {print sum/NR; sum = 0}' # Here, calculating an average for column 3

+	$ awk '$11 < 0.00001' $FILE # selecting all lines where column 11 is less than 0.00001